rxn7/game_of_life/README.md

 # Running
 ## If you're on Linux
-* Make sure you have SFML2 installed on your system.
+* Make sure you have SFML2 and TGUI installed on your system.
 * Run these commands:
 	* ```git clone https://github.com/rxttthin/game_of_life```
 	* ```cd game_of_life```